stuartpb/getaaaaarr/README.md

 getaaaaarr
 ==========

-Get A and AAAA resource records from a domain
+Get A and AAAA resource records for a domain